Classification of (2+1)D invertible fermionic topological phases with symmetry: Introduction

 Finally, this paper contains several results on specific symmetry groups.
 We obtain the classification of (2+1)D interacting invertible phases whose symmetries are given by the 10-fold way (Section~\ref{Sec:PdTable}) \cite{Altland1997,Ryu_2010}.
 Thus, for example, we show how the integer quantum Hall states and the $\Z_2$ time-reversal invariant topological insulator in Class AII are described within the generalized $G_b$-crossed framework.
 We also study in detail the symmetry groups $G_f = \Z_2 \times \Z_2^f$ (Section~\ref{Sec:Z2xZ2fExample}), reproducing the results of Ref.~\onlinecite{gu2014}, and $G_f = U(1)^f$ (Section~\ref{Sec:U(1)symm}), providing a complete set of topological invariants along with their physical interpretation and a stacking analysis.

 Interestingly, we find that the allowed choices of the symmetry group $G_f$ can be constrained by anomalies, depending on the value of $c_-$.
 For example, we show that a system where local fermions carry half-integer isospins under $G_f=SU(2)$ symmetry, while bosons carry integer isospins, must have even $c_-$ (Section~\ref{Sec:HalvingEgs}) : there exists an $\H^3$ obstruction which does not permit a symmetric (2+1)-dimensional invertible phase with odd $c_-$.
 While this kind of constraint may be expected from a free fermion band theory perspective, our results give an analysis applicable in the strongly interacting case.
 This type of anomaly, which can also be understood as a nontrivial manifestation of 2-group symmetry (see {\it e.g.} Ref.~\onlinecite{Benini2018}), has been discussed previously in Refs.~\onlinecite{Kapustin2014anomaly,fidkowski2018surface}.
 It arises here because although a certain type of symmetry fractionalization ({\it e.g.} the spin-1/2 property when $G_b = SO(3)$) is well-defined for fermions, there may be an obstruction to extending the symmetry fractionalization to the fermion parity fluxes in the $G_b$-crossed theory.
 We also show that this anomaly is absent in certain situations, if the symmetry permutes the fermion parity fluxes in a suitable manner, which may happen for instance if $SO(3)$ is broken down to a discrete group $\Z_2 \times \Z_2$ (Section~\ref{Sec:HalvingZ2Z2}).
-One surprising consequence of this result is that it suggests the possibility of a symmetry defect carrying a Majorana zero mode in the case of nontrivial $\omega_2$ that describes the two $\Z_2$ symmetries anti-commuting on the local fermions.

 An interesting mathematical application of this paper is that it suggests an explicit solution to the group of deformation classes of invertible TQFTs in (2+1)D with the appropriate tangential structures, in terms of the data $(c_-, n_1, n_2, \nu_3)$ and its stacking rules.
 This extends the result proven mathematically in Ref.~\onlinecite{brumfiel2018pontrjagin}, which applies to the case of spin cobordisms that is applicable for $G_f = G_b \times \Z_2^f$ and $c_- = 0$, to the most general possible symmetry group $G_f$ and chiral central charges.